Finite-Temperature Toroidal Moment Amenable to Direct Observation in an Fe$_{10}$Dy$_{10}$ Molecular Ring: Methods

 \subsection{Broken symmetry density functional theory calculations}

-To determine the sign and magnitude of the fifteen symmetry-equivalent intramolecular exchange coupling constants between nearest neighbour and next-nearest neighbour paramagnetic ions, we employed broken symmetry density functional theory (DFT) calculations~\cite{noodleman1981valence} for isostructural analogues of each Fe$^{\text{III}}_i$-Dy$^{\text{III}}_i$-Fe$^{\text{III}}_{i+1}$ fragment of the molecular wheel with appropriate metal substitutions {\em vide infra}.
-Utilising the quantum chemistry suite ORCA 5.0~\cite{neese2017software}, we used the hybrid version of the non-empirical meta-generalised gradient approximation of Tao, Perdew, Staroverov and Scuseria (the TPSSh functional~\cite{tao2003climbing}) and the SARC-DKH-TZVP basis set~\cite{pantazis2009all} for all atoms.
+To determine the sign and magnitude of the fifteen symmetry-unique intramolecular exchange coupling constants between nearest- and next-nearest-neighbour paramagnetic ions, we employed broken-symmetry density functional theory (DFT) calculations~\cite{noodleman1981valence} on isostructural analogues of the Fe$^{\text{III}}_i$-Dy$^{\text{III}}_i$-Fe$^{\text{III}}_{i+1}$ fragments of the molecular wheel with appropriate metal substitutions {\em vide infra}.
+Calculations were performed with ORCA 5.0~\cite{neese2017software} using the TPSSh functional~\cite{tao2003climbing} and SARC-DKH-TZVP basis sets~\cite{pantazis2009all} for all atoms.